Kievan Rus': Succession issues

 In the centuries that followed the state's foundation, Rurik's descendants shared power over Kievan Rus'.
-The means by which royal power was transferred from one Rurikid ruler to the next is unclear, however, with Magocsi (2010) saying: 'Scholars have debated what the actual system of succession was or whether there was any system at all.'
-According to Kollmann (1990), the rota system was used with the princely succession moving from elder to younger brother and from uncle to nephew, as well as from father to son.
+The means by which royal power was transferred from one Rurikid ruler to the next is unclear, however, historian Paul Magocsi mentioned that 'Scholars have debated what the actual system of succession was or whether there was any system at all.'
+According to historian Nancy Shields Kollmann, the rota system was used with the princely succession moving from elder to younger brother and from uncle to nephew, as well as from father to son.
 Junior members of the dynasty usually began their official careers as rulers of a minor district, progressed to more lucrative principalities, and then competed for the coveted throne of Kiev.
-Whatever the case, according to Katchanovski et al. (2013), 'no adequate system of succession to the Kyivan throne was developed' after the death of Yaroslav the Wise (r.
+Whatever the case, according to professor Ivan Katchanovski 'no adequate system of succession to the Kievan throne was developed' after the death of Yaroslav the Wise (r.
 1019–1054), commencing a process of gradual disintegration.